sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/viral_attributes.rst

        uses either a single aggregation clause or a sequence of enumerated clauses (plus an optional default clause).
    * - *enumeratedClause*
-     - describes one combination of input values valid for enumerated Value Domains.
-The clause is triggered when the input set contains the required values as specified by the logical operators, then the resulting literal is returned.
-The optional ruleName is a label for documentation purposes only.
+     - describes a combination of input values (a pair or a single value).
+       The clause is triggered when the input pair matches the condition.
+       Binary clauses (two values) are checked before unary clauses (one value).
    * - *enumerationCondition*
-     - the logical expression that lists the values that must be present (via **and**) or sufficient (via **or**) in the input set.
-Each value must be a literal that belongs to the Value Domain of the Attribute.
-Conditions compare sets ignoring the ordering of the listed values.
-   * - logicalOperator
-     - **and** requires that all the adjacent enumeration terms are present in the input set. **or** requires that at least one of the adjacent terms is present.
+     - specifies the values to match.
+It can be a single value (unary) or two values separated by **and** (binary).
    * - vpResult
      - the literal value that must be propagated when the clause is satisfied.
 It must belong to the same Value Domain as the viral